 - Wax beans

 Those with kidney disease should limit or avoid dried fruit.
-These are high in calories and the nutrient potassium which should be limited for some individuals.
+These are high in calories and potassium which should be limited for some individuals.

-The following fruits can be added to your renal diet grocery list.
+Consider adding these fruits to your renal diet grocery list.=:

 - Canned Apricots